LJCOOL/wp-facebook-aggregator/ideas_README.txt

 which will in turn be the specific categories to be clicked on.
 Eg. RMIT Design Hub, RMIT CSIT, etc. In these pages we can add "[custom-facebook-feed]", which will essentially turn each page into something like separate Facebook pages.

-- Also, I am thinking of dumping the whole code from the existing open source one and then experimenting and removing what we don't need, rather than attempting to sift through blindly, which is proving to be very tedious.
-Have you already tried this?